dhis2/dhis2-docs/src/user/managing-dashboards.md

 #### Removing items

 Remove items by clicking on the red trash can at the upper right of the item.
-Be aware that when you remove an item while in *Freeflow* layout, the items that are positioned below the removed item will "rise" upwards until they bump into an item above.
+Be aware that when you remove an item while in _Freeflow_ layout, the items that are positioned below the removed item will "rise" upwards until they bump into an item above.

 ### Actions in create/edit mode

-You can take the following actions while creating or editing a dashboard
+In create/edit mode you will see the following buttons in the actions bar at the top of the page: **Save changes**, **Print preview**, **Filter settings**, **Translate**, **Delete**, and **Exit without saving**.
+The **Translate** and **Delete** buttons are only shown if you are editing an existing dashboard.

 ![](resources/images/dashboard/dashboard-edit-mode-actions.png)

 ### Saving the dashboard

-When creating or editing a dashboard, changes are only saved when you click the **Save changes** button in the dashboard edit actions bar at the top of the page.
-If you don't want to save your changes, click the **Exit without saving** button to the upper right.
+When creating or editing a dashboard, changes are saved when you click the **Save changes** button.
+If you don't want to save your changes, click the **Exit without saving** button.
 You will then be returned to view mode with the dashboard you were previously viewing.

 ### Print preview